rackerlabs/support-how-to/content/how-to/account-management/overview-role-based-access-control-rbac/index.md

 -   **Product: Observer** - The Product Observer role has permissions to read given resources for the designated product.
 This role is read-only.

-##### **Custom Role for Rackspace Dedicated Hosting Account**

-Two types of permissions are available for Rackspace Dedicated hosting accounts:

-- **Direct Permissions**: These grant the user direct access to account permissions, linked cloud accounts, devices, or services.

-- **Effective Permissions**: Users inherit these because of their memberships in user and product groups.

 #### **Account Roles**
 Assign the following account roles to the users who manage your Rackspace customer account:

 -   **Billing:admin** - The Billing Admin role has permissions to create, read, update, and delete billing and payment resources for the designated product.
 -   **Billing:observer** - The Billing Observer role has permissions to read billing and payment resources for the designated product.
 This role is read-only.

 **Account Permissions for Cloud Users**

 To give a user account permissions without product permissions, use the following steps for cloud users:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com) as shown in below image.